pahferreira/sp-typescript-template/README.md

-# Typescript Template from Stop & Play Applications
+# SP Teamplate from Stop & Play Applications

 Created by Pah Ferreira